Novus-School/novus/notes/02_dev_local.md

-# How to get started with datomic dev local in 5 steps?
+# How to get started with datomic`dev-local` in 5 steps

 Requirements: Before you start the tutorial you should have following installed
 - [Java](https://www.oracle.com/java/technologies/downloads/)